+Child Abuse

-Child Abuse.
-Subcontractors must comply with the Texas Family Code § 261.101, which requires reporting of all suspected cases of child abuse to local law enforcement authorities and to the Texas Department of Family and Protective Services.
-Contractors or subcontractors shall also ensure that all program personnel are properly trained and aware of this requirement.
+Texas Family Code § 261.101 requires reporting of all suspected cases of child abuse to local law enforcement authorities and to the Texas Department of Family and Protective Services.
+Grantees shall also ensure that all program personnel are properly trained and aware of this requirement.

-[See UGMS Part III §__.14(a)(8).]
+Nondiscrimination

-Federal statutes relating to nondiscrimination.
-These include but are not limited to:
+Federal statutes relating to nondiscrimination include but are not limited to:

 Title VI of the Civil Rights Act of 1964 (Public Law 88-352) which prohibits discrimination on the basis of race, color or national origin;

-Title IX of the Education Amendments of 1972, as amended (20 U.S.C. §§1681-1683, and 1685-1686), which prohibits discrimination on the basis of sex;
+Title IX of the Education Amendments of 1972, as amended (20 U.S.C.
+1681-1683, and 1685-1686), which prohibits discrimination on the basis of sex;

-Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C. §794), which prohibits discrimination on the basis of handicaps and the Americans With Disabilities Act of 1990;
+Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
+794), which prohibits discrimination on the basis of handicaps and the Americans with Disabilities Act of 1990;

-the Age Discrimination Act of 1974, as amended (42 U.S.C. §§6101-6107), which prohibits discrimination on the basis of age;
+the Age Discrimination Act of 1974, as amended (42 U.S.C.
+6101-6107), which prohibits discrimination on the basis of age;

 the Drug Abuse Office and Treatment Act of 1972 (Public Law 92-255), as amended, relating to nondiscrimination on the basis of drug abuse;